 A low growing variety with green new foliage that turns russet red with white spots when it matures; better color in sun; produces spikes of yellow or red flowers in late winter or early spring; a wonderful garden or container accent

-Sunset Aloe's attractive succulent sword-like leaves emerge green in spring, turning red in color with distinctive white spots the rest of the year.
+Sunset Aloe's attractive succulent sword-like leaves emerge green in spring, turning red in color with distinctive white spots the rest of the year on a plant with an upright spreading habit of growth.
 It features dainty spikes of yellow tubular flowers with green tips rising above the foliage from late winter to early spring.
-The fruit is not ornamentally significant.

 Sunset Aloe is an herbaceous evergreen perennial with an upright spreading habit of growth.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.